 With all of the digital transformation that’s taking place throughout different industries, it can be easy to forget that some businesses still cling to the “old way” of doing things.
-We decided to start this series to highlight everyday annoyances that we’ve experienced from the customer side of business.
+We decided to start this series to highlight everyday annoyances that we’ve experienced from the customer side of the business.

 Today I’m kicking the series off by sharing several frustrating banking interactions I experienced recently.
 I had closed my family’s checking account since it had been compromised and someone had made fraudulent charges.
 While it was inconvenient to have to set up a new account and wait for the bank’s investigation to get our money refunded, the process itself was fairly smooth.